-Researchers found eating potassium rich foods is associated with reduced incidents of stroke.
-A recent study conducted among post menopausal women supports the findings.
-One of the co-researchers says “post-menopausal women should eat more potassium-rich foods, such as fruits, vegetables, beans, milk and unprocessed meats in order to lower their risk of stroke and death”.
+Researchers found eating potassium-rich foods is associated with reduced incidents of stroke.
+A recent study conducted in postmenopausal women supports the findings.
+One of the co-researchers says, “post-menopausal women should eat more potassium-rich foods, such as fruits, vegetables, beans, milk and unprocessed meats in order to lower their risk of stroke and death”.

 It is important for water and electrolyte balance in the body

 Water and electrolyte balance is maintained by the kidneys.
 This is one of the important functions of the kidneys.
 Aldosterone, a hormone secreted by the adrenal glands plays the primary role in the balance of sodium and potassium.